-- A chance to explore new areas and stay overnight. - Excitement, fun and a sense of mystery and adventure. - An opportunity to learn and practice new skills. - Social interaction that doesn't happen when people go home at the end of a day. - Development of resilience in dealing with sleeping/sheltering in a new environment. - Opportunities for taking care and responsibility. - Being part of a team working on a shared challenge like shelter setup, and other camp activities. - Environmental experiences (clean air, sounds at night, night sky/stars). - Freedom from media, cellphones and other digital devices or find new ways to engage with technology.
+- A chance to explore new areas and stay overnight - Experience of Te Ao Māori including learning local kaupapa and tikanga - Excitement, fun and a sense of mystery and adventure - An opportunity to learn and practice new skills - Social interaction that doesn't happen when people go home at the end of a day - Development of resilience in dealing with sleeping/sheltering in a new environment - Opportunities for taking care and responsibility - Being part of a team working on a shared challenge like shelter setup, and other camp activities - Environmental experiences (clean air, sounds at night, night sky/stars) - Freedom from media, cellphones and other digital devices and/or finding new ways to engage with technology.

-"Who knew there were so many stars out there"
+"Who knew there were so many stars out there?"